-Claim payments can resume if the insured person experiences a different sickness or injury within 12 months.
+Claim payments can resume if the the insured person (who must be under 65) experiences a different sickness or injury within 12 months.

 We will not apply the wait period if they experience a further period of total disablement or partial disablement within 12 months of the entitlement to a benefit ending.